Internships are often touted as the ticket to landing a job after graduation.

 2. Interview employers

-Jennifer Lowery, internship coordinator at Notre Dame College (NDC) in Ohio, told the EAB Daily Briefing in 2017 that vetting employers is a major priority, since all NDC students are required to complete an internship to graduate.
+Jennifer Lowery, formerly the internship coordinator at Notre Dame College (NDC) in Ohio, told the EAB Daily Briefing in 2017 that vetting employers is a major priority, since all NDC students are required to complete an internship to graduate.

 “We don’t let just anyone come in and partner with us, for a lot of reasons,” says Lowery.
 “We put a lot of emphasis in vetting employer partners.”